 - Cons: Breathability, heavy, expensive

-Split-grain leather refers to hides that have the top-grain removed which makes the leather thinner than full-grain leather.
-Split-grain leather is normally combined with nylon or polyester mesh and thus shoes/boots with such uppers are fairly light and breathable.
+Split-grain leather refers to animal hides that have the top-grain removed which makes the leather thinner than full-grain leather.
+Split-grain leather is normally combined with nylon or polyester mesh and thus hiking footwear with such uppers are fairly light and breathable.
 However, to combine textile and leather require a lot of stitching which decreases the durability.
 Split-grain leather + nylon/polyester mesh uppers are normally used for hiking shoes and lightweight hiking boots.

 - Pros: Less expensive than full-grain leather, breathable, lightweight (when combined with textile)